pcote/LearningMachine/README.md

 Learning Machine is a web application for organizing and managing your individual learning goals.
 It'set up with the following features....

-* Make and tag learning topics
+* Create exercises to practice on.
-* Create and practice exercises
+* Set up support resources to support you on those exercises.
 * Review history of attempts at practice exercises to see where improvement is needed.

 Installation